 A particular type of technocrat, the econocrat, is afforded a degree of deference usually associated with medical professionals, engineers or natural scientists brought into the policy arena.
 Scandals surrounding Foot and Mouth disease, BSE, and GM crops eroded public confidence in scientific expertise, and ushered in experiments with participatory risk management which fundamentally questioned the governing role of technocracy.
 The economic crisis poses similar questions as to whether the econocrats really know what they’re doing, but appears to have had no comparable impact.
 There is much popular hostility towards bankers but that has not translated into a more general questioning of the social status of economic expertise.

 As past experiences demonstrate, failure to see a crisis coming is par for the course in all economic cycles.
-Nonetheless the failure of present day economic experts, using , to raise the alarm about the banking crisis beginning in 2007 was truly startling.
-A by the Dirk Bezemer of the University of Groningen, for example, identified some 10 economists who did so.
+Nonetheless the failure of present day economic experts, using model-based and professional forecasts, to raise the alarm about the banking crisis beginning in 2007 was truly startling.
+A study by the Dirk Bezemer of the University of Groningen, for example, identified some 10 economists who did so.
 One of the ten, Professor Steve Keen, has pointed out that what really unites this grouping is their collective distance from the mainstream neoclassical economics taught in universities, which treated the financial system as a neutral intermediary for ‘real’ exchange and ignored the significance of the dynamics of private debt.

 The most remarkable thing about this though is not so much the ex ante failure of prescience, but the fact that ex post there has been very little change in terms of what is considered reliable economic expertise.
 The crisis did induce a short lived questioning of expertise but that was followed by a remarkable re-legitimization.